Provably Efficient Representation Selection in Low-rank Markov Decision Processes: From Online to Offline RL: Related Works

+In this section, we discuss related works on representation learning and selection in both online and offline RL.
+Additional related works are discussed in Appendix~1.

-Learning good representations in reinforcement learning enjoys a long history.
-State aggregation \citep{michael1995reinforcement, dean1997model, ravindran2002model, abel2016near} is one of the earliest methods for aggregating different states and generating a compressed representation for those states.
-With the fast development of deep learning methods, deep neural networks have been widely applied to provide good representations in different settings in practice \citep{diuk2008object, stooke2020decoupling, yang2020offline}.
-Several theoretical works \citep{du2019provably1, misra2020kinematic, foster2020instance} have also been proposed under the Block MDP setting where the dynamics are governed by a discrete latent state space and those algorithms are decoding the latent state space from the observations. \citet{Du2020Is} showed that for all value-based, model-based, and policy-based learning, having good approximate representations for Q-function, transition kernel or optimal Q-function is all insufficient for efficient learning and can still lead to an exponential sample complexity unless the quality of this approximation passes certain thresholds.
-Several representation learning algorithms have been proposed under this linear function approximation setting, \citet{jiang2017contextual} proposed a model-free algorithm called OLIVE which can select the correct representation from a representation function class and their algorithm is improved by \citet{modi2021model} by proposing the algorithm MOFFLE which is computationally efficient.
-On the other hand, \citet{agarwal2020flambe} proposed the model-based algorithm, FLAMBE, which can also find the correct representation from the representation function class.
-However, these works only address how to select the `correct' representation, but fail to address how to learn a `good' representation.
+Learning good representations in reinforcement learning has a long history.
+One of the earliest methods for aggregating different states and generating a compressed representation for those states is state aggregation \citep{michael1995reinforcement, dean1997model, ravindran2002model, abel2016near}.
+In deep RL, deep neural networks have been used to learn good representations in different settings \citep{diuk2008object, stooke2020decoupling, yang2020offline}.
+Several theoretical works \citep{du2019provably1, misra2020kinematic, foster2020instance} have studied the Block MDP where the dynamics are governed by a discrete latent state space and proposed algorithms based on decoding the latent state space from the observations. \citet{Du2020Is} showed that having a good approximate representation for the Q-function, transition kernel, or optimal Q-function is not sufficient for efficient learning, and can still have an exponential sample complexity unless the quality of the approximation is above a certain threshold.
+In the linear function approximation setting, several representation learning algorithms have been proposed.
+For example, \citet{jiang2017contextual} proposed a model-free algorithm called OLIVE, which can learn the correct representation from a representation function class (in the realizable setting). \citet{modi2021model} improved the OLIVE algorithm by proposing the MOFFLE algorithm, which is computationally efficient.
+On the other hand, \citet{agarwal2020flambe} proposed a model-based algorithm, FLAMBE, which can find the correct representation from the representation function class. \citet{uehara2021representation} improved FLAMBE by combining the maximum likelihood estimator and optimistic estimation (resp. pessimistic estimation) for representation learning in online RL (resp. offline RL).
+Some recent works \citep{qiu2022contrastive, zhang2022making} have used contrastive learning instead of the maximum likelihood estimator in \citet{agarwal2020flambe,uehara2021representation} to obtain more practical algorithms.